Chapter 5

 The Protocol Stack

-Six principles describe what recurs.
-But principles are things you observe.
-If you wanted to design a relational container — to build one from scratch, or to evaluate whether an existing one is working — you’d need something more operational.
-Not just “what do these forms have in common?” but “what would I need to specify?”
+The six principles describe what recurs.
+But principles are observations, and observations are not yet design tools.
+If you wanted to design a relational container, to build one from scratch or evaluate whether an existing one is working, you would need something more operational.
+Something closer to a checklist of what has to be specified.

-Here’s an attempt.
-Eight layers, from the most foundational to the most abstract.
-Think of it as a stack — each layer depends on the ones beneath it.
+Here is one attempt at that checklist.
+Eight layers, ordered from the most foundational to the most abstract, where each layer depends on the ones beneath it.

 Layer 1: Time base.
 Every one of these forms starts with shared time.
-A pulse, a tempo, a rhythmic subdivision — or in some cases, an emergent entrainment where the group finds a shared pulse together.
+A pulse, a tempo, a rhythmic subdivision, or in some cases an emergent entrainment where the group finds a shared pulse together.
 Without a shared timebase, nothing else works.
 This is the foundation.
-It’s why the buleador is steady, why the DJ’s beat never stops, why a jazz tune begins with someone counting off.
+It is why the buleador is steady, why the DJ’s beat never stops, why a jazz tune begins with someone counting off.

 Layer 2: Roles.
 Who does what?
 Lead and follow.
 Solo and chorus.
 Rhythm and melody.
 Foundation and improvisation.
-The roles don’t have to be fixed — in fact, the best containers assume they’ll rotate — but at any given moment, the distribution of functions has to be clear enough that people know how to participate.
+The roles do not have to be fixed (the best containers assume they will rotate), but at any given moment the distribution of functions has to be clear enough that people know how to participate.

 Layer 3: Signal vocabulary.
 What gestures, accents, calls, breaks, or cues carry meaning inside the container?
 In capoeira, a chamada means something specific.
 On a dance floor, a breakdown signals a shift in energy.
 In jazz, a nod from the pianist to the bassist means “take it.”
-These are the communicative atoms of the system — and they have to be shared, or the container fragments.
+These are the communicative atoms of the system, and they have to be shared by everyone inside the container or the container starts to fragment.

 Layer 4: Constraint grammar.
-What’s allowed?
-What’s off-limits?
-What’s the relationship between the two?
-This is the “rules that create freedom” layer — the clave you must orient to, the toque that determines appropriate movement, the chord changes that shape which notes work.
-Without constraint, there’s no shared ground for improvisation to mean anything against.
+What is allowed?
+What is off-limits?
+What is the relationship between the two?
+This is the “rules that create freedom” layer.
+The clave you must orient to, the toque that determines appropriate movement, the chord changes that shape which notes work.
+Without constraint, there is no shared ground for improvisation to mean anything against.

 Layer 7: Participation on-ramps.
 How does a novice join safely?
 How does learning happen socially, inside the container, rather than in a separate classroom?
 The clapping at the edge of a roda.
 The nodding at the edge of a dance floor.
 The sitting-in at a jazz session.
-These aren’t lesser forms of participation.
-They’re the entry layer that makes the whole system permeable to new people without collapsing the experience for everyone else.
+These are the entry layer that makes the whole system permeable to new people without collapsing the experience for everyone else.

 Layer 8: Meaning and ethic.
 What is the container for?
 What does it protect?
 What does it refuse?
 This is the layer that prevents “protocol” from becoming “control.”
-A roda has an ethic — play well, respect your partner, honor the music.
-A dance floor has an ethic — collective joy, not performance for an audience.
+A roda has an ethic: play well, respect your partner, honor the music.
+A dance floor has an ethic: collective joy rather than performance for an audience.
 Without this layer, you can have all the structure in the world and still produce something extractive or coercive.
 The ethic is what makes the container generative rather than merely organized.

-Eight layers.
-Any time you’re designing a space where people need to coordinate, create, or transform together — a meeting format, a classroom structure, a software system, a community ritual — you can ask: does this have a shared timebase?
+These eight layers work as a checklist for any space where people need to coordinate, create, or transform together, whether it is a meeting format, a classroom structure, a software system, or a community ritual.
+Does this have a shared timebase?
 Are the roles clear?
 Is there a signal vocabulary?
 Are the constraints generative?
-Where’s the improvisation window?
-What’s the repair mechanism?
+Where is the improvisation window?
+What is the repair mechanism?
 How do newcomers enter?
-What’s the ethic?
+What is the ethic?

 The forms answer all eight.
 Most of our contemporary coordination tools answer two or three at best.